ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 Subnets provide a channel for connectivity among the worker nodes within the cluster.
 Additionally, any system that is connected to any of the private subnets in the same VPC can communicate with workers.
 For example, all subnets in one VPC can communicate through private layer 3 routing with a built-in VPC router.
 If you have multiple clusters that must communicate with each other, you can create the clusters in the same VPC.
 However, if your clusters do not need to communicate, you can achieve better network segmentation by creating the clusters in separate VPCs.
 You can also create [access control lists (ACLs)](/docs/openshift?topic=openshift-vpc-network-policy#acls) for your VPC subnets to mediate traffic on the private network.
 ACLs consist of inbound and outbound rules that define which ingress and egress is permitted for each VPC subnet.

-To access default {{site.data.keyword.openshiftshort}} components such as the web console or OperatorHub without being connected to your VPC's private network, you must attach a public gateway to each subnet that the worker nodes are deployed to.
+When you create a VPC cluster and enable both the public and private cloud service endpoints during cluster creation, the public cloud service endpoint is used by default for access to components such as the {{site.data.keyword.openshiftshort}} web console for your cluster.
+In order for console pods to establish a secure, public connection over the internet through the public service endpoint, you must enable a public gateway on each VPC subnet that your worker nodes are deployed to.

+When you create a VPC cluster and enable only the private cloud service endpoints during cluster creation, the private cloud service endpoint is used by default for access to components such as the {{site.data.keyword.openshiftshort}} web console for your cluster.
+If you do not attach a public gateway to your subnets, you must instead be connected to your VPC private network, such as through a VPN connection, to access the {{site.data.keyword.openshiftshort}} web console or access your cluster with `kubectl` commands.

 The default IP address range for VPC subnets is 10.0.0.0 – 10.255.255.255.
 For a list of IP address ranges per VPC zone, see the [VPC default address prefixes](/docs/vpc?topic=vpc-configuring-address-prefixes).